everpixelgame/docs/heroes/README.md

 Heroes can be minted for **50 USDC** each.
 During minting:
 - You randomly receive one of three Classes
 - You randomly receive one of four Rarity levels
-- $20 USDC from each mint is used to buy and burn $EPXL from Uniswap pool
+- $20 USDC from each mint is used to buy and burn $EVER from Uniswap pool

 ### Classes and Rarities